 - 3.1.1.
-All assessment requirements documented in Section A 2 'Assessment Requirements' of RTRS Accreditation and Certification Standard for responsible soy production also apply to group and multi-site certification except for those applying only to a single site. - 3.1.2.
-Surveillance assessments shall take place an annually.
+All assessment requirements documented in Section A 2 'Assessment Requirements' of RTRS EU RED Accreditation and Certification Standard for responsible soy production also apply to group and multi-site certification except for those applying only to a single site. - 3.1.2.
+Surveillance assessments shall take place an annually. - 3.1.3.
+Group auditing for compliance with RTRS EU RED land related criteria is only acceptable when the areas concerned are near each other and have similar characteristics. - 3.1.4.
+Group auditing for the purpose of calculating GHG savings is only acceptable when the units have similar production systems and products.